Find What You Want: Learning Demand-conditioned Object Attribute Space for Demand-driven Navigation: Introduction

-To address the challenge of mapping attributes and instructions while considering their relevance to the current scene, this paper proposes a novel method that extracts the common sense knowledge from LLMs to learn the demand-conditioned textual attribute features of objects.
+It is noted that the essence of an object satisfying a demand is that certain attributes of the object fulfill the demand instructions.
+For example, for the demand of ``I am thirsty,'' the object to be sought only needs to have attributes such as ``potable'' and ``can quench thirst''.
+Both a bottle of water and a cup of tea are objects that have these attributes.
+To address the challenge of mapping attributes and demand instructions while considering their relevance to the current scene, this paper proposes a novel method that extracts the common sense knowledge from LLMs to learn the demand-conditioned textual attribute features of objects.
 Then the proposed method aligns these textual attribute features with visual attribute features using the multi-modal model CLIP~\cite{radford2021learning}.
-The learned visual attribute features contain \textbf{common sense knowledge} and \textbf{human preferences} from LLMs, and also obtain \textbf{scene grounding information} via CLIP.
+The learned visual attribute features contain common sense knowledge and human preferences from LLMs, and also obtain scene grounding information via CLIP.
 This paper also trains a demand-based visual grounding model to output the bounding box of objects in the RGB input that match the demand when an episode ends.
 Experiments are conducted on the AI2Thor simulator~\cite{ai2thor} with the ProcThor dataset~\cite{procthor}.
 The proposed method is compared with closed-vocabulary object navigation, open-vocabulary object navigation, and their variants.
 This paper also evaluates the performance of GPT-3 and multi-modal large language model(MM-LLM), MiniGPT-4~\cite{zhu2023minigpt}, operated agents which accomplish this task via prompt engineering.
-The experiments demonstrate that the demand-conditioned attribute features extracted from the LLM and aligned with CLIP effectively assist in navigation and outperform common VON baselines.
+The experiments demonstrate that the demand-conditioned attribute features extracted from the LLM and aligned with CLIP effectively assist in navigation and outperform baselines.
 In summary, this paper's contributions are listed as follows: \begin{itemize} \item This paper proposes the task of Demand-Driven Navigation (DDN), that requires the agent to find an object to meet the user's demand.
 The DDN task relies heavily on common sense knowledge, human preferences, and scene grounding information.

 \item This paper evaluates two different categories of VON algorithms and their variants combined with GPT-3, as well as the performance of large language models (\emph{e.g.}, GPT-3 and MiniGPT-4) on the DDN task.
 The results demonstrate that existing algorithms have difficulty solving the DDN task.